-Roads End Fat Bike Tour Lincoln City Oregon
+Roads End Fat Bike Tours Lincoln City Oregon

 Roads End is one of the most scenic beaches on the Oregon Coast.
 With Cascade Head as the backdrop, and the crashing Pacific Ocean right next to you, pedaling this ride will seem like a breeze.
 The Roads End Fat Bike Beach Ride is a great beginner ride.
 It is relatively flat with a small incline on the way back from the beach.
 There’s no need to transport the bikes… this ride starts and stops right from Safari Town Surf Shop.
 Parking is also available in the rear of our shop.

-Advance reservations recommended.
+Advance reservations required.
 Helmets recommended for all participants and required for guests 16 and under.

 Roads End Ride tips from Travel Oregon

 Family Friendly: Yes…Always check the tides!

 - Try to plan your ride when the tide is lower.
 Look up the tides and don’t go around any headlands that may be impassable at higher tide.
 You want to ride safely and avoid getting trapped anywhere by the incoming tide.